Table of Contents

-Differentiation between primary and secondary alcohols is based on the number of organic molecules which are attached to the hydroxyl group.
-Compounds with one, two or several hydroxyl groups are known as monovalent, divalent or polyvalent alcohols.
-They can have names ending in -diol, -triol etc.
+Primary and secondary alcohols are differentiated based on the number of organic molecules attached to the hydroxyl group.
+Compounds with 1, 2, or several hydroxyl groups are known as monovalent, divalent, or polyvalent alcohols.
+They can have names ending in -diol, -triol, etc.

 The hydroxyl group has hydrophilic properties.
 As the oxygen atom has higher electronegativity, the electron pair from the water hydrogen atom is attracted to it, creating a negative charge.
-This is also a polar group.
-It’s due to this that the organic compound as well as hydrogen bonding is made enhanced.
+This is also a polar group and enhances hydrogen bonding in organic compounds.

-Alcohols are therefore normally in liquid state and have high boiling points.
-The extra electrons on the oxygen atom also make the hydroxyl group nucleophilic, i.e. “nucleus loving”.
-As a result of this, reactions with electron deficient molecules can occur more easily.
-This group can not only donate protons, but also accept protons – it is amphoteric, meaning it can simultaneously be a weak base and a weak acid.
+Alcohols are therefore normally in the liquid state and have high boiling points.
+The extra electrons on the oxygen atom also make the hydroxyl group nucleophilic.
+As a result, reactions with electron-deficient molecules occur more easily.
+This group can both donate and accept protons.
+Thus, it is amphoteric as it can simultaneously be a weak base and a weak acid.

-For this reason, the hydrogen atom can be donated easily.
-In such a reaction, which is an oxidation reaction, an aldehyde is formed (if a secondary alcohol reacts).
-If the hydrogen atom is not only donated, but also replaced, an ether is formed: R1-O-R2.
+For this reason, the hydrogen atom can be easily donated.
+In such a reaction, which is an oxidation reaction, an aldehyde is formed (if secondary alcohol reacts).
+If the hydrogen atom is not only donated but also replaced, an ether (R1-O-R2) is formed.
 The loss of the whole hydroxyl group is called a dehydration reaction.
-The products of this are an alkene and water.
+The products of this are alkene and water.

-Ethers are hydrophobic, unlike alcohols and they can only be proton acceptors.
+Ethers are hydrophobic and unlike alcohols, they are only proton acceptors.
 They do not form hydrogen bonds.
-At room temperature and pressure, they are therefore gases and they have a low boiling point.
-Due to the existence of two lone pairs of oxygen atoms in ethers, they are able to dissolve in cold concentrated acids to form oxonium salts which are stable.
-Moreover, ethers are known to form coordinate as a result of reactions with acids such as aluminium chloride to form compounds referred to as etherates.
+Therefore, at room temperature and pressure, they are gases, and they have a low boiling point.
+Due to the existence of 2 lone pairs of oxygen atoms in ethers, they are able to dissolve in cold concentrated acids to form oxonium salts, which are stable.
+Moreover, ethers are known to react with acids such as aluminum chloride to form compounds referred to as etherates.
 Equally important is the fact that the alkyl group is responsible for the significant action of air and light on ethers which results in the formation of peroxides.

-Where a sulfur atom takes the place of oxygen in a hydroxyl group, this is called a thiol or mercaptans.
-They are more acidic than alcohols as the hydrogen atom is donated much more easily.
+In thiols or mercaptans, a sulfur atom takes the place of oxygen in a hydroxyl group.
+Thiols are more acidic than alcohols as the hydrogen atom is donated much more easily.
 The reason for this is the higher stability of the resultant thiolate ions compared to the alcoholate.
 The sulfur atom is larger meaning the negative charge has less influence.
-The challenge experienced during the preparation of thiols is the fact that a second react may occur between with an additional alkyl halide thus resulting in the formation of a sulfide by-product.
+The challenge experienced during the preparation of thiols is the fact that a second reaction may occur with an additional alkyl halide resulting in the formation of a sulfide byproduct.
 Nonetheless, this setback may be corrected through the use of thiourea (NH2)2C=S as a nucleophile.
-In this regard, the first reaction will lead to the formation of an alkyl isothiourea salt and an intermediate compound.
-The salt is then hydrolysed through a reaction with an aqueous base.
+In this regard, the 1st reaction will lead to the formation of an alkyl isothiourea salt and an intermediate compound.
+The salt is then hydrolyzed through a reaction with an aqueous base.

-Hydrogen bonds which are formed between thiols are somewhat weaker than those of the alcohols, meaning that their boiling points are comparatively lower.
+Hydrogen bonds formed between thiols are somewhat weaker than those between alcohols, meaning that their boiling points are comparatively lower.

 In medical practice, thiols are particularly relevant in the treatment of heavy metal poisoning.
 As they form complexes with these metals, they are often used for detoxification.

 The amino group is derived from the simple ammonia (NH3) molecule.
-When using the term enamines, we are describing (again, analogous to the alcohols) compounds with C-C double bonds, where one of the carbon atoms is attached to an amino group.
-A benzene ring with an amino group attached is called aniline or aminobenzine.
+The term enamines (again, analogous to the alcohols) refers to compounds with C-C double bonds, where one of the carbon atoms is attached to an amino group.
+A benzene ring with an amino group attached is called an aniline or aminobenzine.

-Amines also use the naming convention of primary, secondary and tertiary, though the name is not based on the carbon atom in this case, but on the number of R groups which are directly connected to the Nitrogen atom.
+Amines also use the naming convention of primary, secondary, and tertiary, though the name is not based on the carbon atom in this case, but on the number of R groups that are directly connected to the nitrogen atom.

-The amino group is defined by its alkalinity: it is a good proton receptor as the nitrogen atom contains a free electron pair.
+The amino group is defined by its alkalinity: It is a good proton acceptor as the nitrogen atom contains a free electron pair.

 Positively charged substituents can be attracted by this pair of electrons.
-As a result of this salt forming reaction, the whole molecule becomes positively charged.
-In nature there are many nitrogenous heterocycles.
-The following are commonly used in examples and are important to remember:
+As a result of this salt-forming reaction, the whole molecule becomes positively charged.
+In nature, there are many nitrogenous heterocycles.
+The following are commonly used in examples and are important: